 - This pole adjustment not only allows you to get the right length for your height you can also adjust the poles for uphill and downhill section and also minimise the poles so you can carry them in or off your day pack when not in use.

 - Tips and baskets: Poles usually have a carbide tip suitable for biting into ice and soft trails, a rubber paw is for use on asphalt or pavement and sand/dirt baskets are used to keep the tips from sinking deep into soft surfaces.

-- To use the poles on pavement, you can remove the baskets and use the rubber paw over the carbide tip.
+- To use the poles on the pavement, you can remove the baskets and use the rubber paw over the carbide tip.

 How do I choose what poles to use?
-I have a simple method for choosing walking pole, see if it works for you:
+I have a simple method for choosing a walking pole, see if it works for you: